It seems that Toy Biz loved Spiderman as much as his fans did as there are probably more Spider-Man figures than any other Marvel hero.

-The backing cards were fairly generic also to keep down costs, with a cartoon style Spider-man logo (see above) at the top.
-Below this the left hand side of the card featured a cartoon style drawing of the figure on the card, and on the right hand side was the bubble containing the figure, which took up approx two thirds of the card.
+The backing cards were fairly generic also to keep down costs, with a cartoon style Spider-man logo at the top.
+Below this, on the left hand side of the card was a cartoon style drawing of the figure, and on the right hand side was the bubble containing the figure, which took up approx two thirds of the card.

 The top half of the back of the card featured the Spider-man logo at the top and the same image as on the front with a short bio of the character.
 The top left hand side shows a diagram of the figures 'action' feature.